 The Bottom Line

-While great deals can be found on any number of used cars, it always pays to do research on any model you are interested in.
+While great deals saving you money can be found on any number of used cars, it always pays to do research on any model you are interested in.
 As car enthusiasts like to say, there is nothing in the world more expensive than a cheap Mercedes.